-29. Alternative provision
+27. Alternative provision

 The school will remain responsible for a pupil's welfare during their time at an alternative provider.
-When placing a pupil with an alternative provider, the school will obtain written confirmation that the provider has conducted all relevant safeguarding checks on staff and have clear communication procedures in place in view of attendance.
+When placing a pupil with an alternative provider, the school will obtain written confirmation that the provider has conducted all relevant safeguarding checks on staff.